DataDog/stratus-red-team/docs/attack-techniques/AWS/aws.persistence.iam-create-backdoor-role.md

 - Identify a call to <code>CreateRole</code> closely followed by <code>AttachRolePolicy</code> with an administrator policy.

-- Identify a call to <code>CreateRole</code> that contains an assumeRolePolicyDocument in the requestParameters that allows access from an external AWS account.
+- Identify a call to <code>CreateRole</code> that contains an <code>assumeRolePolicyDocument</code> in the <code>requestParameters</code> that allows access from an external AWS account.
 Sample event:

 ```
 {